SinisterzMark/SinisterzMark/README.md

 › `` #✨ *Oh!
 And I play roblox too!
 If you are interested?
 In it I just add Tfort2 but if you still want to be friends with me,I'm afraid to talk*

-my fandom : TF2, LMK, AOUAD, Invincible.
-. *rbl name : Rex*
+my fandom : TF2, LMK, AOUAD, Invincible.[sinister mark my fav💛]] . *rbl name : Rex*
 #*Not playing crk anymore*
 ![Image](https://github.com/user-attachments/assets/e14adeea-32b0-461d-b49d-951335d04fe9)